-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Year/experience: Redshirt senior, 23 starts

 Why him: Willis is the only quarterback in the draft with elite potential.
-Draft experts believe he could be a top-tier thrower and runner, if given time and a good support system.
-The gamble is necessary because, in the past two decades, only a few quarterbacks have won a Super Bowl without elite traits.
+Draft experts believe he could be a top-tier thrower and runner if given time and a good support system.
+The gamble is necessary because in the past two decades only a few quarterbacks have won a Super Bowl without elite traits.

 Why not: He could be seen as too much of a risk.
-Draft experts believe he may be rawer than Buffalo’s Allen was in 2018, and while Willis’s ceiling is high, he’ll likely have to sit for his entire rookie season to fix mechanical flaws and prepare for NFL defenses.
-There are questions about his work ethic, which Willis admitted cost him the starting job at Auburn in 2019 (and said he’s since fixed).
+Draft experts believe he may be rawer than Buffalo’s Allen was in 2018, and while Willis’s ceiling is high, he’ll probably have to sit for his entire rookie season to fix mechanical flaws and prepare for NFL defenses.
+There are questions about his work ethic, which Willis admitted cost him the starting job at Auburn in 2019 (and said he has since fixed).

 Offensive fit: Willis is talented enough that, if he lands in Washington, Turner may have to tweak his system for the quarterback.
-The Commanders’ coordinator would likely add more designed quarterback runs or run-pass options to capitalize on Willis’s athleticism.
+The Commanders coordinator would probably add more designed quarterback runs or run-pass options to capitalize on Willis’s athleticism.

-What they’re saying: “That 'p' word can get you in trouble as an evaluator if you’re chasing that potential,” said Reid, the ESPN analyst.
+What they’re saying: “That 'P' word can get you in trouble as an evaluator if you’re chasing that potential,” said Reid, the ESPN analyst.
 “But if he’s able to get with a team that has some patience to unlock that potential and provide some weapons and proper coaching, I think he has the most upside of any quarterback in this draft.”

 Best guess: If Washington misses on a big-time veteran, Willis seems like the next best option.
 He has to tools to become a quarterback a team can win because of, not just with.
-Washington should take a shot, if it believes Willis has even a decent chance of realizing his ceiling.
+Washington should take a shot if it believes Willis has even a decent chance of reaching his ceiling.

 Russell Wilson, 33